Carrow Road: Geoffrey Watling City Stand

-The South Stand
+The Jarrold Stand

-The South Stand is on the site of the former South Stand, which was named in honour of Sir Arthur South.
-The new stand was partially opened for the game against Sheffield United on 31 January 2004, and fully opened for the next home match, a game versus West Ham.
+The Jarrold Stand is on the site of the former South Stand, which was named in honour of Sir Arthur South.
+The new stand was partially opened for the game against Sheffield United on 31 January 2004, and fully opened for the next home match, a game versus West Ham United.
 It was opened by Ken Brown, a former manager of both clubs.

-From 2004 until May 2016 the stand was sponsored by Jarrolds, a local department store.
+From 2004 until May 2016, and again from the start of the 2025-26 season, the stand was sponsored by local department store Jarrolds.
 It is a single-tiered stand of cantilever construction with a capacity of 8,434.
-From 2016, the infill where the hotel is situated a large rotating screen which allows fans in the South Stand and the Barclay Stand to see various video broadcasts relating to the club.
+In 2016, a large rotating screen was installed in the gap between the Jarrold and Barclay stands, which allows fans to see various video broadcasts relating to the club.
 It is currently the only rotating big screen in world football.
 The corner infill between the Jarrold and Norwich & Peterborough stands is called the Joma Community Stand.
 It was built in 2005 and named after sponsors Aviva.
 It seats up to 1,708 fans, and also provides extensive facilities for disabled supporters.

 On 15 June 2016, it was announced that following the termination of Jarrold as the stand's sponsor, the stand would revert to its historical name of the South Stand.
-Irish coffee company The Galway Roast were announced as the stand's new sponsors, which would be officially called The South Stand sponsored by The Galway Roast.
-On 2 November 2016, the club announced that the sponsorship deal with The Galway Roast had been terminated and the stand would once again simply be known as The South Stand.
+Irish coffee company The Galway Roast were announced as the stand's new sponsors, a partnership which was terminated only months later on 2 November 2016.
+In August 2025, the club announced that Jarrold had resumed their sponsorship of the stand.

-On 25 November 2016, the club announced a new sponsorship of The South Stand with NVCS with their Green Farm Coffee brand.
-Although the stand name remained the same with the new sponsor.